sathish2000k/ShoppingCartAnalysis/README.md

 # ShoppingCartAnalysis

+ShoppingCartAnalysis

 ShoppingCartAnalysis is a backend service built in Go to analyze shopping cart data using LangChain (Gemini LLM), PostgreSQL, and REST APIs.
-It provides insights on sales, customers, and products with a scalable production-ready architecture.
+It provides insights on sales, customers, and products with a scalable, production-ready architecture.

-Setup & Installation
 Prerequisites

 Go 1.24+

-PostgreSQL running locally or via Docker
+PostgreSQL (locally or via Docker)

 Docker